leopard3l/cansx/README.md

 # cansx
-Cansat project from the team cansx from school INDA 2022
+Cansat project from the great team cansx from school INDA 2022